paviro/SenseCap-Indicator-ESPHome-Firmware/README.md

 ## Features
 - Supports multiple pages
-- Each page can have multiple tiles
+- Each page can have multiple tiles (4 visible at the same time - more with scrolling)
 	-	Currently supported tiles are:
 		- Sensor tiles (square & wide)
 		- More will be added in the future
 - Settings page to configure screen timeout, 24h clock and screen brightness